 Ted Berger is a leader in the New York arts community.
 He was the Executive Director of the New York Foundation for the Arts for over thirty years and is currently the Treasurer of the Joan Mitchell Foundation.

-Matthew Casper is a Managing Director at Park Hill Real Estate Group, a real estate advisory division of Blackstone.
+Matthew Casper is a Managing Director at Park Hill Real Estate, a real estate advisory division of PJT Partners.
 Prior to joining Park Hill, Mr. Casper was an analyst in Credit Suisse's Real Estate Private Funds Group and was previously an investment banking analyst at Houlihan Lokey Howard & Zukin.
 He received a BBA from the University of Georgia, where he graduated summa cum laude with honors, and an MBA from Columbia Business School.

-Paul Gangsei is a real estate partner in the New York office of Manatt, Phelps & Phillips, LLP, a leading national law firm.
-In addition to general commercial practice, he has particular expertise in representing not-for-profit educational, healthcare, social service and cultural institutions and public entities in real estate and development transactions.
+Paul Gangsei has recently retired from active practice as a real estate partner in the New York office of Manatt, Phelps & Phillips, LLP, a leading national law firm.
+In his practice he developed particular expertise in representing not-for-profit educational, healthcare, social service and cultural institutions and public entities in real estate and development transactions.
+He continues to apply his experience to the projects and activities of The Design Trust.
 Paul holds a JD from New York University School of Law and studied urban planning at NYU's Wagner School.

 Eric Gural is a third-generation leader of Newmark Holdings, which operates more than 8 million square feet of commercial property in New York, New Jersey, Connecticut and Virginia.
 Today he serves as Executive Managing Director, however, he began his career at the age of 15 working as a porter and freight operator in the portfolio buildings.
 Mr. Gural was instrumental in the founding of the first fashion incubator in New York City with the Council of Fashion Designers of America and New York Economic Development Corp.
 (NYEDC) in 2010, and participated in the Design Trust's Making Midtown stakeholder workshops in 2011-12.